 OUI brings serious consequences.

-Considering the lasting effects an OUI conviction can have on your future, you want to make sure your defense attorney has the knowledge and skill to properly defend your case.
+Considering the lasting effects an OUI conviction in Maine can have on your future, you want to make sure your criminal defense lawer has the knowledge and skill to properly defend your case.
 Our goal is to give you experienced representation that explores every option and avenue, allowing you to receive the best possible outcome.